dddrrreee/cs140e-23win/labs/3-gpio/README.md

   <img src="images/part1-succ-blue.jpg" width="450" />
 </p>

+   6. Make a copy of `2-input.c` (make sure it works with the makefile) and change it so that it uses pins on two different banks.
+      Make sure it works as expected!
+You could also do more than 2 LEDs.

 Hints:
    1. You write `GPFSELn` register (pages 91 and 92) to set up a pin as an